Landlord or tenant, make sure you know your rights. Our guide explains what you need to know.

 Among other things, the agreement must specify the names of the parties involved, the bond, a list of chattels, the date the tenancy will start and end (if it has a fixed term) and a contact address for the landlord.

-A standard tenancy agreement is available from the Ministry of Business, Innovation and Employment website.
+A standard tenancy agreement is available from the Tenancy Services website.

 Types of tenancy